ashcod/movie_recommendation_chatbot/movie_chatbot/README.md

 [Specify the license you want to use for your project]

 Acknowledgments
-The Movie Recommendation Chatbot is powered by the OpenAI GPT-3.5 language model.
 The movie data is fetched from IMDb using web scraping techniques.

 Disclaimer
 The Movie Recommendation Chatbot is a personal project and not affiliated with IMDb or any other movie-related organization.
 The movie data provided is for informational purposes only.
 Use at your own discretion.